BUS 175 Introduction to Business & Entrepreneurship (3 Credits)

 Study of the knowledge base and competencies to be leaders or effective participants in organizational change efforts.
 Exposure to various models, determinants, and processes of effective change efforts.

-BUS 420H Honors Organizational Change & Development (3 Credits)
+BUS 420H Honors Organizational Change (3 Credits)

 Study of the knowledge base and competencies to be leaders or effective participants in organizational change efforts.
 Exposure to various models, determinants, and processes of effective change efforts.

-Study of current technologies for designing and developing web based e-business applications.Topics include Active Server Pages, ScriptingLanguages, database integration, and others.
+Study of current technologies for designing and developing Web-based e-business applications.
+Topics include Active Server Pages, Script languages, and database integration.

 BUS 430 Retirement Planning (3 Credits)

-A study of the personal and employee-sponsored, retirement plans, and the selection of available, options to achieve the client's retirement goals.
+A study of the personal and employee-sponsored retirement plans, and the selection of available options to achieve the client's retirement goals.

 BUS 431 Information Systems Analysis and Design (3 Credits)